tomlockwood/dn/README.md

 `dn` writes a bullet-pointed string to a file with today's date in YYYY-MM-DD format in the `~/dn/` folder.

 `dno` does the same, but the first argument is the filename.

-`dnview` displays those files.
+This can be used for future notes i.e. `dno 2030-10-01 "I died"`.

+`dnt` displays today's notes.

+`dnview` displays all files, or when an argument like `2019-10` is passed, `~/dn/2019-10*`.

 # Example

 ```
 $ dn "The same thing we do every night"

 $ dnview
 2019-11-01
  * Made dn
 2019-11-02
  * The same thing we do every night

 $ dnview 2019-11-02
+2019-11-02
+ * The same thing we do every night

+$ dnt
 2019-11-02
  * The same thing we do every night

 $ dno 1977-10-28 "Saw star wars"

 $ dnview
 1977-10-28
  * Saw star wars